 In 2014, the notorious turkey brand Butterball, the largest turkey producer in the US, was granted the American Humane Certified label.
-However, MotherJones revealed this stamp offers little meaning, as its requirements mirror conventional factory farm practices.
+However, this label offers little meaning, as its requirements mirror conventional factory farm practices.

-Conventional turkeys have been bred to grow so large they can no longer reproduce naturally.
-They also often have crippling feet and swollen joints from supporting their unnaturally large weight.
-They are raised in barns with ammonia-filled air, and they are debeaked without pain relievers to avoid injuring each other in the overcrowded conditions.
+Turkeys have been bred to grow so large they can no longer reproduce naturally.
+They also often have swollen feet and joints from supporting their unnaturally large weight.
+They are raised in barren barns with ammonia-filled air, and they have their breaks trimmed and toes clipped without pain relievers to avoid injuring each other in the overcrowded conditions.

-Phrases that are commonly seen on packaging, such as “all natural” and “antibiotic-free,” have no meaning for how the animals were raised.
-While stronger animal welfare labeling laws are still needed, there are third-party independent labels that verify meaningful standards for higher welfare meat.
+Phrases that are commonly seen on packaging, such as “all-natural” and “hormone-free,” have no meaning for how the animals were raised.
+While stronger animal welfare labeling laws are still needed, there are third-party independent labels that verify meaningful standards.

 Common advice is to do your research on food suppliers or, even better, visit the farm where your food is raised.
-Luckily, we’ve done that for you!
+Luckily, CIWF has done that for you!

-Labels from independent, third-party auditors, like those listed below, ensure you get higher animal welfare.
+Labels from independent, third-party certifiers, like those listed below, ensure you get higher animal welfare.

 Where to Buy